BiaCode9/BEAT_BOT/README.md

 #### Goals

-- _Generate your own DJ name each time user visits site_
+- _Placeholder where people can enter their own DJ name_
 - _Search different tracks by aritst or song name_
 - _Use API to render the tracks to the screen_
+- _Create a search button for artist or song_
 - _Use Storybook to create 6 components_
-- _Create a search button for artist or song_

 <br>